Futurist Artist Syd Mead Has Died At 86

 Artist Syd Mead, known for his work in concept art and industrial design, has died at the age of 86.
 While he had a healthy career as a visual artist and providing designs for companies, he was best known for his film work.
-He created iconic designs for films like Blade Runner and Star Trek: The Motion Picture, for instance.
+He created iconic designs for films like Blade Runner (Rutger Hauer, another integral part of Blade Runner, died earlier this year) and Star Trek: The Motion Picture, for instance.
 Here’s a remembrance of some of that work and of his life.

 The artist was born Sydney Jay Mead on July 18, 1933, in Saint Paul, MN.
 Mead’s father, a Baptist minister, enjoyed pulp magazines, which he would read to his son.
 These magazines not only served as an early exposure to science fiction, but they were also likely influential on Mead as a young artist.
 By the time he was in high school, Syd Mead had become competent at basic art techniques like shading and figure drawing.